dynamox-s-a/developer-challenges/org/README.md

 - Allow editing and deleting monitoring points, so it's possible to delete machines.

+- Update machines reducer once a new monitoring point is created, to update the UI.

+- Add empty states for machines and monitoring points.

+- Reduce nested levels on redux store.

+- Refactor loading and error reducers to reduce repeated code.

+- Update json-server to handle sorting through nested elements.
+It's not working to sort by machine name or machine type

+- Implement tests:
+  - Authentication Route:
+    - Check valid credentials
+    - Check if access token is being properly saved on cookies/reducer
+  - Machines:
+    - Validate the CRUD operations on machines.
+    - Validate the API data is being properly stored on global state
+  - Monitoring Points:
+    - Validate the API data is being properly stored on global state

 ## Know Issues

 - json-server: There's an open issue on json-server related to relationships on nested elements.
-So there is a chance that the api will save the data wrong, having the `machineId` be saved as a `string` instead of a number.
+So there is a chance that the api will save the data wrong, having the `machineId` be saved as a `string` instead of a `number`.
 This will cause json-server db to not connect the monitoring points to the correct machines, as the id will be different.
-In case this happens, you can check `db.json` and manually update the `machineId` to a number.
+In case this happens, you can check `db.json` and manually update the`machineId` to a number.
+See Issue [#925](https://github.com/typicode/json-server/issues/925)

+## Final considerations

+- This was my firs time using Redux toolkit, and my first time using redux with TypeScript.
+I wasn't expecting it to be so complicated to properly type it, so I left it to finish last (which I didn't have enough time)

+- It was also my first time using MUI with TS.
+I also left the typing to fix at the end, which also wasn't enough time.

+- I had issues with json-server, as described on `Know issues` section, which ended up contributing to some time lost trying to figure it out (which had no solution, as it's a bug on the library).

+- I ended up focusing on trying to meet the requirements first, and then handling the issues, but I didn't have enough time to fix everything.